Are you having your Wedding Ceremony in Massachusetts?

 Premarital blood tests are no longer required by the Commonwealth of Massachusetts.
 They were eliminated in 2003.

 Witnesses are not required in Massachusetts.
-You, the person you will marry and your officiant are the only people needed for a valid marriage.
+You, the person who you will marry, and your officiant are the only people needed for a valid/legal marriage.

 What happens to your Marriage License on your wedding day?